 - Is it safe (such as non-toxic paint, no button batteries that could be swallowed and no sharp edges)?

-Beware of toys which could break into dangerous pieces or are made of materials which burn easily.
+Beware of toys that could break into dangerous pieces or are made of materials that burn easily.

 When you are choosing toys, consider these points: